Ali-Sherazii/RagShield/README.md

 | 4 | 60% | **100%** | **100%** | 0% |

-**Headline finding:** naive poisoning already wins retrieval more often than the 15-page Track A corpus's story would suggest -- a plain, unembellished false claim already ranks #1 for 3 of 5 topics against 14,806 real competing chunks, and simple query-term mirroring (no optimization at all) takes all 5 topics to rank #1.
+**Headline finding:** naive poisoning already wins retrieval more often than the 15-page Track A corpus's story would suggest, a plain, unembellished false claim already ranks #1 for 3 of 5 topics against 14,806 real competing chunks, and simple query-term mirroring (no optimization at all) takes all 5 topics to rank #1.
 Against a realistic-scale corpus, the